grafana/k6-docs/src/data/markdown/docs/05 Examples/01 Examples/09 data-uploads.md

 ---
-title: "Data Uploads"
+title: 'Data Uploads'
-excerpt: "Scripting examples on how to execute a load test that will upload a file to the System Under Test(SUT)."
+excerpt: 'Scripting examples on how to execute a load test that will upload a file to the System Under Test(SUT).'
 ---

 Example to execute a load test that will upload a file to the System Under Test(SUT).

 ## The open() function

-There is a builtin function, [`open()`](/javascript-api/init-context/open-filepath-mode), that given a file or a URL will return its contents.
+Using the built-in function, [`open()`](/javascript-api/init-context/open-filepath-mode), we are able to read the contents of a file given a filename or URL.

 Below is a simple example showing how to load the contents of a local file `data.json`.